jasongilman/proto-repl/README.md

 ### Connecting to a Remote REPL

 Proto REPL can connect to a remote Clojure process using [nREPL](https://github.com/clojure/tools.nrepl).
 Connect to the remote REPL by triggering the Command Palette (cmd-alt-p) and selecting "Proto REPL: Remote Nrepl Connection".
 Enter the host and port of the remote nREPL server and it will connect.
+The keybinding `ctrl-, y` will also work.

+### Starting a Self Hosted ClojureScript REPL

+Proto REPL includes the ability to start a self hosted ClojureScript REPL.
+This is a REPL that runs inside of the Atom editor using ClojureScript.
+It's currently fairly limited in its capabilities but it will continue to be improved in the future.
+The ability to run a REPL inside Atom will make it easier to use Proto REPL to develop Proto REPL itself and write more of Proto REPL's code in ClojureScript.
+It also removes the need to have Java or any build system like Leiningen or Boot installed to do basic things.

+Start the self hosted repl by triggering the Command Palette and selecting "Proto REPL: Start Self Hosted Repl".
+The keybinding `ctrl-, j` will also work.

+This is a list of the features currently supported in the self hosted REPL.

+* Executing commands in the REPL.
+* Executing blocks or selections of code.
+* Autocompletion of vars (does not include documentation yet)
+* Using [Proto REPL Charts](https://github.com/jasongilman/proto-repl-charts) to draw charts and graphs.
+* Inline display of results
+* Showing documentation of a var.
+* Automatic evaluation mode.

+This is a list of features currently _not_ yet supported in the self hosted REPL.

+* Loading external files.
+* Saving and displaying captured values
+* Interrupting long running commands.
+* Printing var source code.
+* Opening the definition of a var.

 ### Usage Outside of Leiningen Projects